mushipeas/flask_recipemanager/README.md

     python get_img_desc.py

-The script will use the urls in the database to download img files to /static/img and update the location and description in the database rows.
+The script will use the urls in the database to get image urls and update missing entries for these and the descriptions in the database rows.

 ## Start the app